jameshkramer/docs/docs/standard/linq/mixed-declarative-imperative-code-bugs.md

 Console.WriteLine(root)
 ```

-However, this does not do what you want.
-In this situation, after you have removed the first element, A, it is removed from the XML tree contained in root, and the code in the Elements method that is doing the iterating cannot find the next element.
+However, this doesn't do what you want.
+In this situation, after you have removed the first element, A, it's removed from the XML tree contained in root, and the code in the Elements method that does the iterating cannot find the next element.

 This example produces the following output: